Bowers & Wilkins Px7 S2 Noise-Canceling Wireless Headphones

 Who isn’t?

 In the audiophile world, there’s a growing list of headphones from companies that seasoned AV enthusiasts tend to lust after.
 I’ve got a pair of HIFIMAN’s Deva Pros on its way to my house, and that’s exciting.
 Sennheiser’s HD-1 is discontinued, but this pair was my go-to travel headphone for a long time.
-The new Sennheiser Momentum 4 Bluetooth audiophile Wireless Headphones ($299 – buy at Amazon) are another strong player.
+The new Sennheiser Momentum 4 Bluetooth audiophile Wireless Headphones ($299 – buy at Crutchfield) are another strong player.

 The Bose Noise Canceling 700 headphones ($379 retail – buy at Crutchfield) have a fantastic industrial design, and the “gray” version (it looked white to me) stayed clean even when dumped in someone’s travel bag.
 Bose gets a major beating from the older audiophile community, and the company earned its bad reputation for a lot of reasons.
 But in 2022, the Bose’s noise cancelation is up there with the best, including higher-end Sony headphones and these Bowers & Wilkins Px7 S2.